DigiPie/crowdanki-bahasa-melayu/README.md

 A repo for collaborative Anki learning of Bahasa Melayu via the [CrowdAnki](https://github.com/Stvad/CrowdAnki) plugin.
 Card decks are stored in the `.json` format.

 This is a work-in-progress - the card decks are currently being updated, vetted for mistakes, and sorted appropriately.
 It is currently a mess.
-A decent `v0.1.0` release will be released by end May 2020.
+A decent `v0.1.0` release will be released by end June 2020.

 To find out how to use the flashcards in this repo, visit the [CrowdAnki](https://github.com/Stvad/CrowdAnki) plugin page for instructions.